 Snapp Stayman Information

 According to Snapp apple history, Stayman apples were developed in Kansas near the end of the Civil War by horticulturalist Joseph Stayman.
 The Snapp cultivar of Stayman apples was discovered in the orchard of Richard Snapp of Winchester, Virginia.
-The apples are descended from Winesap, with much of the same qualities and a few of its own.
+This apples is descended from Winesap, with much of the same qualities, and a few of its own.